 As with website hosting, there are many e-mail hosting packages available and there are several things to consider when making a purchase.

-A catch all basically means that any email name can be mailed to and this will be sent on to your main email account for this domain.
-Again you will only be able to send from the one account and unless you change your email program settings; you will not be able to send mails from these names.
-We do not recommend setting up catch all e-mail accounts as spammers tend to send mails to lots of names on a particular domain hoping that some will get through.
-Therfore allowing a catch all to operate can lead to lots of SPAM.
+A catch-all basically means that any email name can be mailed to and this will be sent on to your main email account for this domain.
+Again you will only be able to send from the one account and unless you change your email program settings; you will not be able to send emails from these names.
+We do not recommend setting up catch-all e-mail accounts as spammers tend to send emails to lots of names on a particular domain hoping that some will get through.
+Therefore allowing a catch-all to operate can lead to lots of SPAM.

 There are many providers out there which charge a low fee to operate a number of POP3 accounts, so it's worth shopping around for the best deal to suit your needs.

-5 - SPAM and Virus filtering.
-Finally try and make sure that you choose an e-mail host that actively filters your mail for SPAM and viruses.
-Blocking viruses before they even reach your PC is a great way of staying protected, while marking mails as 'potential spam' to allow filtering of mail once it reaches you is a great time saver.
+5. SPAM and Virus filtering.
+Finally, try and make sure that you choose an e-mail host that actively filters your mail for SPAM and viruses.
+Blocking viruses before they even reach your PC is a great way of staying protected while marking emails as 'potential spam' to allow filtering of mail once it reaches you is a great time saver.